 Second, the harm of false negatives may be higher than the harm of false positives, all else equal.
 A false negative involves treating a subject as an object, whereas a false positive involves treating an object as a subject.
-And as the history of our treatment of nonhuman animals (and, unfortunately, fellow humans) illustrates, the harm involved when someone is treated as someone.
+And as the history of our treatment of nonhuman animals (as well as fellow humans) illustrates, the harm involved when someone is treated as something is generally worse than the harm involved when something is treated as someone.
 Granted, when we mistakenly treat objects as subjects, we might end up prioritizing merely perceived subjects over actual subjects.
 But to the extent that we take the kind of balanced approach that we discuss in a moment, we can include a much vaster number and wider range of beings in our moral circle than we currently do while mitigating this kind of risk.

 And in any case, whether or not the risk of false negatives is worse than the risk of false positives, taking both risks seriously requires striking a balance between them.
 Consider three possible ways of doing so.
-First, instead of accepting a no threshold view and extending moral consideration to anyone who has any chance at all of being sentient, we can accept a low threshold view and extend moral consideration to anyone who has at least a non-negligible chance of being sentient.
-On this view, we can still set a non-zero risk threshold and exclude potentially sentient beings from the moral circle when they have a sufficiently low chance of being sentient.
-But we would still need to set the threshold at a much different place than we do now, and we would still need to include many more beings in the moral circle than we do now.
+First, instead of accepting a no threshold view and extending moral consideration to anyone who has any chance at all of being conscious, we can accept a low threshold view and extend moral consideration to anyone who has at least a non-negligible chance of being conscious.
+On this view, we can still set a non-zero risk threshold and exclude potentially conscious beings from the moral circle when they have a sufficiently low chance of being conscious.
+But we would still need to set the threshold at a different place than we do now, and we would still need to include many more beings in the moral circle than we do now.

 Second, instead of accepting a precautionary principle and assigning full moral weight to anyone we include in the moral circle, we can accept an expected weight principle and assign varying amounts of moral weight to everyone we include in the moral circle.
-More specifically, our assignments of moral weight can depend on at least two factors: how likely someone is to be sentient, and how much welfare they could have if they were.
-If we accept this kind of view, then even if we include, say, invertebrates and near-future AI systems in the moral circle, we can still assign humans and other vertebrates a greater amount of moral weight than invertebrates and AI systems to the extent that humans and other vertebrates are more likely to be sentient and/or have higher welfare capacities than invertebrates and AI systems, in expectation.
+More specifically, our assignments of moral weight can depend on at least two factors: how likely someone is to be conscious, and how much welfare they could have if they were.11 If we accept this kind of view, then even if we include, say, invertebrates and near-future AI systems in the moral circle, we can still assign humans and other vertebrates a greater amount of moral weight than invertebrates and AI systems to the extent that humans and other vertebrates are more likely to be conscious and/or have higher welfare capacities than invertebrates and AI systems, in expectation.